 Mr. Kofi Morna was appointed as a non-executive director on 15 October 2010 and receives fees in relation to his services as a non-executive director for the amount of \$40,000 per annum.
+He agreed at the board meeting held on 13 September 2013 to waive the right to any accrued fees or shares (totalling nil at 30 June 2013) until a decision is made at a future board meeting with respect of certainty as to the source of future funding to be obtained by the Company.

 Mr. Ted Droste was appointed as a non-executive director on 15 October 2010 and receives fees in relation to his services as a non-executive director of \$40,000 per annum.
-In addition to fees that he receives as a non-executive director, the Company and a company associated with Mr Droste entered into an agreement containing the terms and conditions under which technical and commercial consulting services are provided to the Company.
+In addition to fees that he receives as a non-executive director, the Company and a company associated with Mr. Droste entered into an agreement containing the terms and conditions under which technical and commercial consulting services are provided to the Company.